Skip to main content

 They looked at me quizzically.

-I explained that first aide is what you do when someone gets hurt.
-If someone fell and scraped their arm or fell and broke a leg.
+I explained that first aid is what you do when someone gets hurt—if someone fell and scraped their arm or fell and broke a leg.
 This is what you do to help someone who is hurt.
 I mentioned to them that sometimes accidents happen.
 Sometimes things go wrong even when you are being very careful.

-One boy piped up and said, “Yeah, but we know what we are doing!”
+One boy chimed in and said, “Yeah, but we know what we are doing!”

 I mentioned that it might be a good idea to have a plan if someone got hurt.

-“We don't have a plan!” the youngest boy piped up!
+“We don't have a plan!” the youngest boy blurted out.

 I told them I was going to finish mowing the lawn.
 If someone fell or got hurt, they could come get me and I would help.
 That could be their plan.

 I turned toward the mower and started walking away.
 One at a time, they came down out of the tree.
-They got on their bikes and road down the street.
-About five minutes later they were riding their bikes back towards the tree.
+They got on their bikes and rode down the street.
+About five minutes later, they were riding their bikes back toward the tree.
 They had a blanket and a little bag.
-They spread the blanket out on the grass under the tree and pulled some POP Tarts (A breakfast pastry you put in the toaster.) out of the bag.
+They spread the blanket out on the grass under the tree and pulled some Pop-Tarts (a breakfast pastry you put in the toaster) out of the bag.
 They sat on the blanket, under the tree, eating their little snack!

 There really isn't some insightful message or parenting tip in this story.
 It is simply an experience I had with three young kids in the neighborhood that I thought I would share.
 If nothing else, it allowed me to think back on my childhood and recall some of the memorable adventures I had as a kid.